How To Avoid Lengthy Jail Time in a DWI/DUI Case

 With the help of an experienced DWI/DUI lawyer, you can show the judge you regret what you did and will not put yourself and others in danger again.

-To talk with an Arkansas DUI defense lawyer, reach out to The Law Group of Northwest Arkansas LLP at (479) 316-3760 or through our online form.
+To talk with an Arkansas DUI defense lawyer, reach out to The Law Group of Northwest Arkansas PLLC at (479) 316-3760 or through our online form.
 We will carefully review your case and talk with you about the best strategy for minimizing, or potentially avoiding, jail time.

 DWI/DUI Penalties in Arkansas